Amalya Kearse: Federal judicial service

 Kearse was nominated by President Jimmy Carter on May 3, 1979, to the United States Court of Appeals for the Second Circuit, to a new seat authorized by 92 Stat.
 1629.
 She was confirmed by the United States Senate on June 19, 1979, and received her commission on June 21, 1979.
 At the time, she was the first woman and only the second black person (after Thurgood Marshall) on the court.
 She assumed senior status on June 11, 2002.

 Kearse was the author of the 1984 decision McCray v.
 Abrams, a case in which she developed a test that made it much harder for jurors to be struck because of their race.
 The Supreme Court would develop a test similar to Kearse's in Batson v.
 Kentucky.

 Supreme Court shortlist

+Kearse was considered a potential Supreme Court candidate almost immediately upon her confirmation to the Second Circuit, first as a potential nominee for President Jimmy Carter.
 In 1981, Kearse became the first African-American woman to be shortlisted for an appointment as an Associate Justice of the Supreme Court of the United States; President Ronald Reagan eventually nominated Judge Sandra Day O'Connor of the Arizona Court of Appeals for the position instead.
+In 1993, Kearse was considered a listed as a potential Supreme Court nominee for President Bill Clinton.